About Me

 Credentials

-Gabby's professional certifications currently include:
+Gabby's professional certifications and continuing education courses currently include:

-• Advanced EFIT Practitioner - The Equine Institute (404 total program hours)
+Advanced EFIT Practitioner - The Equine Institute (404 total program hours)

-• Power of Touch for Animals - Massage for SI Practitioners (14.5 total program hours)
+Power of Touch for Animals - Massage for SI Practitioners (14.5 total program hours)

-• Laser and Light Therapy - The Equine Institute
+Laser and Light Therapy - The Equine Institute

 Frequently Asked Questions